-1.4.1.1 Applying for W-2 and Income Maintenance Programs
+1.4.1.1 Applying for W-2 and Income Maintenance Programs 1.4.1.2 Using an Authorized Representative

 Any individual may apply for W-2 services.
 Applicants must apply at the W-2 agency that serves the geographical area in which they reside.
 The following exceptions apply: